ajinkyabodade/AngularJs-Notes/README.md

 	$scope.name=ebname;
 	});
 ```
-//In this way you can access the constant service in view through controller
+In this way you can access the constant service in view through controller

---Service custom service in Angular Js:-
+-Service custom service in Angular Js:-
 By default the service has an this object which it returns where as in factory custom service you need to create and return the object

- for ex:-
+ for ex:
 ```
  app.service("myService",function(){
 	//var this={};